calcbench/python_api_client/README.rst

 Calcbench normalizes the data XBRL tagged accounting metrics in the 10-K and 10-Q documents public companies file the with SEC.
 If you are spending a lot of time on Edgar and know some Python this package might make your life easier.

-You can get a free two week Calcbench trial @ https://www.calcbench.com/join.
+Get a free two week Calcbench trial @ https://www.calcbench.com/join.

 Your Calcbench username (your email) and Calcbench password are your credentials for this package.